lupyuen/lupyuen.github.io/src/de2.md

 To understand the internals of PinePhone, let's build a __Display Driver__ that will talk directly to PinePhone's Display Hardware. ("Bare Metal")

+We'll do this with the [__Zig Programming Language__](https://ziglang.org/), running on [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot).

+_Why Zig?
+Why not C?_

 TODO

+_Why Apache NuttX RTOS on PinePhone?_

+TODO

 How we render graphics directly to PinePhone's Display Hardware...
 With Zig and Apache NuttX RTOS

 Today we shall create a __PinePhone Display Driver in Zig__...
-That will run on our fresh new port of [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) for PinePhone.
+That will run on our fresh new port of  for PinePhone.

-If we're not familiar with the [__Zig Programming Language__](https://ziglang.org/): No worries!
+If we're not familiar with the : No worries!
 This article will explain the tricky Zig parts with C.

 _Why build the Display Driver in Zig?
 Instead of C?_